-The diffusionist approach hinges on the view that the diffusion of birthcontrol practices plays a crucial role in the decline of fertility, whereas it is not explicitly taken into account in economic models.
+The diffusionist approach hinges on the view that the diffusion of birth-control practices plays a crucial role in the decline of fertility, whereas it is not explicitly taken into account in economic models.
 Diffusion is a process through which one's demographic behaviour and attitudes are affected by those of people with whom one comes in contact and postulates that interaction networks are shaped by proximity, both social and spatial.
 This hypothesis is not, strictly speaking, a theory, but rather of the observation that the diffusion of demographic innovation remains socially and geographically circumscribed.
 In most of the known historical situations, a considerable part of the differences in schedule and in intensity of contraceptive behaviours is not explained by economical characteristics, but by social or cultural factors that shape the inception and acceleration of fertility decline.
-The European experience is of course well known, and can be considered on a large scale (Coale and Watkins, 1986), as well as in the case of more reduced spaces, as Bocquet-Appel and Jakobi (1996) do for the diffusion of contraception in nineteenth century's Britain.
+The European experience is of course well known, and can be considered on a large scale (Coale and Watkins, 1986), as well as in the case of more reduced spaces, as Bocquet-Appel and Jakobi (1996) do for the diffusion of contraception in 19th Century's Britain.

 New reproductive behaviours have gradually spread from forerunner groups, and social, cultural or geographical proximity have at times played a more important role than economic circumstances in facilitating the diffusion.
 Fertility transition can thus be seen as the effect of the diffusion of new contraceptive methods and ideas, notably of information concerning contraceptive means (techniques, social legitimacy).
-The diffusionist model does not necessarily contradict economic theses and, on the contrary, makes it possible to describe the progressive lowering of fertility as a mechanism of information and technology dissemination (Pollack and Watkins, 1993).
-However, the interest in the diffusionist model is less evident for economists, for the causes of 'ideational' evolutions are difficult to bring to light.
-In the western world, according to the analyses of Lesthaeghe and Surkyn (1988), the two cardinal values of secularization and individuation contribute to these evolutions.
+The diffusionist model does not necessarily contradict economic theses and, on the contrary, makes it possible to describe the progressive lowering of fertility as a mechanism of information and technology dissemination (Pollack and Watkins 1993).

-&lt;sup>17 See the results in Table 4 in Drèze and Murthi (2001: 47).
+17 See the results in Table 4 in Drèze and Murthi (2001: 47).

-&lt;sup>18 About the relationship between women's education and fertility, see Bledsoe et al. (1999) and Jeffery and Basu (1996).
+18 About the relationship between women's education and fertility, see Bledsoe et al (1999) and Jeffery and Basu (1996).